 No, your eyes are not deceiving you, this is not the same photo as the other decadent Vegan Iced Oatmeal Cookie recipe that I posted 2 days ago.
 Crazy how similar the cookies look though, right?
-Remember what I said in my last post, I like performing cookie magic, because hey, I am a self-professed cookie monster, lol.
+Remember what I said in my last post, I like performing cookie magic, because hey, I am a self-professed cookie monster.
 I know how many of you have been waiting for this low-fat and nut-free version!

-I’m beyond giddy to already see so many remakes on Facebook and Instagram of the Classic Old-Fashioned Iced Oatmeal CookiesI already posted.
-I am a day late posting this low-fat nut-free version, but life is incredibly busy and I had to photo this post too.
-But, hey, receiving 2 cookie posts in the same week can’t really be a bad thing, right?
+I’m beyond giddy to already see so many remakes on Facebook and Instagram of the Vegan Old-Fashioned Iced Oatmeal Cookies I just posted.
+Here is the low-fat version.
+Receiving 2 cookie posts in the same week can’t really be a bad thing, right?
 Ok, don’t answer that.

 If you are NOT watching your fat intake or are not avoiding/allergic to nuts, then I highly suggest you make the original version.
 It is the one that tastes just like the classic ones we grew up on and they are so good I could cry.
-Some of the reviews so far are saying:

 The sunbutter and sweet potato combo worked amazing.
 So amazing.
 I tried with applesauce and um, nope.
 It made them too sticky and fell apart, so don’t ask me to sub the sweet potato!
 The sweet potato is very starchy and when baked, it acts as an incredible binder and really worked soooooo much better than applesauce.
 I know this because I’ve baked with it multiple times, like with these Sweet Potato Cinnamon Muffins.
-I used sweet potato baby food puree because it’s so smooth.
+I chose sweet potato baby food puree because it’s so smooth.
 Worked a charm.

 I only used a small amount of sunbutter for the 18 cookies.
 The cookies do need some fat in order for them not to be nasty and dry, but just enough to give cookie moisture without raising the fat content too much.
 These babies are only about 2g fat per cookie!

 Since they are low-fat though, they are not fudgy or as decadent as my original version, obviously.
 They are more soft and have a cake-ier, muffin-like texture.
 But, don’t let that fool you, they are still SO DELICIOUS.
-Nobody was turning these down at my house, hahaha.

 As you can see from this photo, the batter is soft and loose, not stiff like a typical cookie batter.
 That is so these cookies spread, puff up and are moist.

 I can’t even tell you how delicious eating one….two of these with a cup of hot coffee was.
-Mmmmmm.